 - Keeping: The raw dough will keep in the refrigerator for two days, (but let the dough come to room temperature before shaping into balls), and the freezer for 2 months.
 Baked, the cookies will stay fresh for 4 days at room temperature, and in the freezer for up to 2 months.

 - If you prefer and eggless cardamom cookies, substitute 2 tablespoons of yogurt for the 2 egg yolks, and the cookies come out perfectly.

 - I like to toast the cardamom pods over medium heat for a couple of minutes just until browning slightly, then grind in a spice grinder.
-The shell will naturally separate and you can discard.
+The shell will naturally separate and you can discard it.
+It is also okay to leave some of the shells in.
 I use a small sieve to remove larger pieces of spice that don’t break down and give them another whirl in the grinder.
 If you are using purchased cardamom, make sure it is still fresh and flavorful, as this spice is the queen of your cookie.
-IMPORTANT: if you are using freshly ground cardamom, use a scant 1/2 teaspoon; if using purchased ground cardamom, use the full 1/2 teaspoon.
+IMPORTANT: if you are using freshly ground cardamom, use a scant 1/2 teaspoon; if using purchased ground cardamom, use a full teaspoon.

 - I use raw pistachios for their bright green color, but if you can’t find them, or prefer toasted pistachios, go for it.
 As you can see, I did not go to the trouble of skinning my pistachios but just pull off the loose and easily removed skins.